-As a bankruptcy trustee in Canada, I am often asked how to pay a credit card off to get out of debt.
-My firm, Hoyes, Michalos & Associates Inc., hired Harris/Decima, the large polling firm, to find out more about how we Canadians deal with our credit card debt, and the results were shocking.
+As a Licensed Insolvency Trustee in Canada, I am often asked how to pay a credit card off to get out of debt.
+A few years ago my firm, Hoyes, Michalos & Associates Inc., hired Harris/Decima, the large polling firm, to find out more about how we Canadians deal with our credit card debt, and the results were shocking.
 We discovered that of people that carry a balance on their credit cards, almost half always or often carry a balance.
+And based on people we see coming into our offices, it hasn’t gotten much better.

-That’s a lot of people who may only be making the minimum payment on a credit card, and with high credit card interest rates, that’s dangerous.
+That’s a lot of people who may only be making the minimum payment on a credit card, having multiple credit cards, and with high credit card interest rates, that’s dangerous.

 What if you only make the minimum payment on a credit card?